TYPO3-Documentation/TYPO3CMS-Guide-ContentAndMarketing/Documentation/Content/WritingStyleGuide.rst

 Dashes
 ======

-We use an em-dashes without spaces around to mark parenthesis.
-We use n-dashes without spaces around to mark from–to in a number series.
+We use an em-dashes *with* spaces around to mark parenthesis.
+We use n-dashes *without* spaces around to mark from–to in a number series.

+.. versionchanged:: 19 July 2023
+   Previous to this, the styleguide specified em-dashes *without* spaces around to mark parenthesis.
+This was changed to better align with usage elsewhere in TYPO3.

 .. _dashes-examples:

 Examples:
 ---------

-TYPO3—not any other CMS—is my favorite.
+TYPO3 — not any other CMS — is my favorite.

 There are 20–25 options available.